KovalevEvgeny/Event-Driven-Stock-Prediction/README.md

 # Event-Driven-Stock-Prediction

-Currently I am a part of the event-driven stock prediction research group.
+Currently I am a part of the event-driven stock prediction research group at HSE.
 This repository contains presentations which I prepared based on the related scientific papers.

 References: